OpenEvalProject/evals/manuscripts/elife-03398/v2/manuscript.md

 Other differences between the wild-type and cdc25.22 spindles are associated with the transverse organisation of microtubules.
 In particular, we have observed that, in wild-type cells, the square-packed organisation with a regular 40 nm centre-to-centre microtubule separation is established during metaphase whereas spindles from the same stage in the cdc25.22 mutants appear to have a less ordered midzone architecture (Ding et al., 1993).
 Square packing is present at the midzone of anaphase B spindles in both genetic backgrounds, but the tight hexagonal packing nearer the poles of anaphase B spindles was not observed in cdc25.22 mutant cells, where a more variable transverse architecture was present.
 These two differences could be explained by the spindle morphology being perturbed by the increased microtubule polymer in cdc25.22 fission yeast cells or the technical differences in the electron microscopy.

-## Effects of spindle architecture on its response to compressive forces
+### Effects of spindle architecture on its response to compressive forces

-The ordered wild-type spindle architecture, the well-defined forces to which it is subjected (
+The ordered wild-type spindle architecture, the well-defined forces to which it is subjected (Tolić-Nørrelykke, Sacconi, et al., 2004b; Khodjakov et al., 2004) and the limited quantity of tubulin subunits that appear to be available for its assembly prompted us to investigate the mechanical properties of the complex assembly of microtubules that form the spindle.
+The mechanical response of slender elastic beams under compression can be described using the Euler-Bernoulli beam theory (Landau and Lifshitz, 1986), which states that a beam will remain straight if subjected to forces below a certain threshold but will buckle if the critical force is exceeded.
+The critical force depends on the length of the beam, the elastic properties of the constituent material (specifically, its Young's modulus, E) and the beam's cross-section (Figure 2).
+The Young's modulus is a measure of the stiffness of a particular material.
+Intuitively, it can be thought of as the constant that relates the degree of contraction (or strain) in a block of material to the pressure (or stress) exerted on its ends.

 ![Figure 2.](https://cdn.elifesciences.org/articles/03398/elife-03398-fig2-v2.jpg)

 **Figure 2.:** (A) The Ι-beam is a structural element that is commonly used in civil engineering.
 If the beam is clamped in a horizontal position at the end furthest from view (grey rectangle), and a transverse force is applied at the other end (in this case upwards), then the beam's resistance is defined by the scalar transverse stiffness, EIxx, which is the product of the Young's modulus, E, and the area moment of inertia, Ixx.
 The area moment of inertia can be computed by dividing the cross-section into area elements, dA, and multiplying each area by the square of their distance, y, from the neutral axis (dotted line).
 A sum or integration of this quantity can then be used to compute the area moment of inertia, Ixx.
 The neutral axis is perpendicular to the applied force and passes through the centre-of-mass of the beam's cross-section.
 Intuitively, an increased stiffness can be achieved by placing the beam's material as far from the neutral axis as possible.
 This property is the rationale behind the design of the I-beam, which typically bears loads in the direction given by Ixx.
 (B) A similar calculation to A can be used to calculate the beam's stiffness in an orthogonal direction.
 It is usually the case that Ixx > Iyy for Ι-beam designs.
 (C) The generalised response of a beam to forces in an arbitrary direction, denoted by the unit vector n, can be represented by the area moment of inertia tensor, J, with entries Ixx, Iyy, Ixy.
 The tensor, J, is a matrix quantity that relates the direction of the applied force to the beam's deflection (Landau et al., 1986).
 For a general tensor matrix, there exist two orthogonal vectors (known as eigenvectors) that represent the directions of the beam's maximal and minimal stiffness.
 (D) The eigenvectors or principal axes of the Ι-beam point along the x and y-axes.
 (E) Under purely compressive forces a prismatic beam with length, L, will buckle in the direction of the most compliant principal axis, which defines the critical force, Fc, for beams of this type.
 (F) Beams with a mechanically isotropic transverse organisation, such as microtubules, have a scalar stiffness tensor (Imin = Imax) and degenerate principal axes.
 The ratio Imax/Imin ≥ 1 can be used to quantify the beam's degree of anisotropy.
-The ratio is one for mechanically isotropic structures such as a single microtubule or a bundle of 4 microtubules arranged in a 2 × 2 square motif.DOI: http://dx.doi.org/10.7554/eLife.03398.011
+The ratio is one for mechanically isotropic structures such as a single microtubule or a bundle of 4 microtubules arranged in a 2 × 2 square motif.

 The influence of the cross-section on the beam's response to simple loads can be summarised by two orthogonal vectors associated with the scalar values Imin and Imax (Figure 2A–D).
 These principal axes define the direction of the beam's maximal and minimal resistance to bending forces.
 In civil engineering, anisotropic structures such as the I-beam are typically used as horizontal supports with the stiffer axis oriented in the same direction as the major load to which the beam is subjected (Gere and Goodno, 2012).
 However, under purely compressive forces beams with a constant cross-section will typically buckle in the direction of the most compliant principal axis (Figure 2E), and thus the minimal transverse stiffness, Imin, determines the critical force for beams of this type.
 It is for these reasons that the columns used as vertical supports in buildings, and perhaps also microtubules themselves, have rotational symmetry and an isotropic bending resistance (Howard, 2001; Gere and Goodno, 2012).

-We first considered how the transverse stiffness increases with microtubule number for idealised hexagonal and square arrays (
+We first considered how the transverse stiffness increases with microtubule number for idealised hexagonal and square arrays (Figure 2F and Figure 3A,B).
+In these models, we assume that microtubules are hollow, elastic cylinders, and that cross-linkers form fixed attachments to the microtubule surface (Figure 3A).
+We initially assume that the cross-linkers contribute a negligible density to the area moment of inertia tensor (w = 0 in Figure 3A) (Claessens et al., 2006).
+All stiffness estimates are normalised to the flexural rigidity of a single, 13-protofilament microtubule.

 ![Figure 3.](https://cdn.elifesciences.org/articles/03398/elife-03398-fig3-v2.jpg)

 **Figure 3.:** (A) Schematic representation of a pair of bundled microtubules.
 Microtubules are modelled as hollow cylinders that are linked by rectangular support elements with identical material properties.
 In all moment of inertia calculations we used r1 = 7.5 nm and r2 = 12.5 nm.
 (B) Transverse organisation of idealised hexagonal and square-packed arrays of microtubules as additional fibres are added.
 (C, D) Eigenvalues of the stiffness tensor for idealised hexagonal and square-packed microtubule arrays.
 Results are shown for centre-to-centre separations (equal to h+2 r2) that match those obtained from ET reconstructions.
 These are 30 nm and 40 nm for hexagonal (polar) and square (midzone) arrays, respectively.
 The blue and red curves show the small and large eigenvalues of the stiffness tensor.
 Black arrows represent microtubule organisations with degenerate eigenvalues and isotropic stiffness.
 The solid black curves show the mean of the large and small eigenvalues, and the dashed black curves a quadratic fit to the mean stiffness.
 The y-axis (labelled as MT units) shows the stiffness of the bundle divided by the stiffness of one microtubule.
 (E) Minimal transverse stiffness, EImin, for three anaphase B spindles with identical units to C, D. (F) Stiffness anisotropy ratio, Imax/Imin, color-coded over the ET spindle reconstructions.
 Arrows mark the positions of the regions shown in G and H. (G) An apparent loss of cross-linker integrity at the pole of the spindle is a cause of stiffness anisotropy.
 Microtubules are drawn to scale, and are numbered consistently between slices.
 Arrows show the approximate extent of the bundle in two orthogonal directions.
 The two sections are separated by a distance of 240 nm along the spindle axis.
 (H) Transverse sections showing stiffness anisotropy at the transition from the square-packed crystalline phase to hexagonal phase.
-Each slice is separated by an axial distance of 200 nm.DOI: http://dx.doi.org/10.7554/eLife.03398.012
+Each slice is separated by an axial distance of 200 nm.

 ![Figure 3—figure supplement 1.](https://cdn.elifesciences.org/articles/03398/elife-03398-fig3-figsupp1-v2.jpg)

 **Figure 3—figure supplement 1.:** (A) Minimal transverse stiffness of a cross-linked hexagonal array of microtubules.
 Curves reflect the small eigenvalue of the stiffness tensor for cross-linkers of increasing width.
 Other constants are identical to those described in panel D from the main text.
 Arrows mark the position of hexagonal structural motifs.
-(B) Minimal transverse stiffness of square-packed bundles of microtubules with variable cross-link width.DOI: http://dx.doi.org/10.7554/eLife.03398.013
+(B) Minimal transverse stiffness of square-packed bundles of microtubules with variable cross-link width.

 This analysis shows that the beam's minimal transverse stiffness contains peaks corresponding to specific microtubule numbers and organisations (Figure 3C,D).
 These structural motifs have far higher minimal transverse stiffness than arrays containing one fewer microtubule, and almost identical minimal stiffness to arrays that contain an additional microtubule.
 For example, removing a single microtubule from the 2 × 2 square motif in Figure 3D reduces the minimal transverse stiffness by ∼1100% while the addition of a further microtubule only gives rise to an increase of ∼3%.
 These large increases in the minimal stiffness correspond to mechanically isotropic organisations, where Imin = Imax.